-I know what you’re thinking… how the heck can you make low carb oatmeal cookies if oatmeal isn’t low carb??
+I know what you’re thinking… how the heck can you make keto oatmeal cookies if oatmeal isn’t low carb??

 I wondered the same thing.
 But you know I love a challenge when it comes to low carb desserts.

 So, I took some notes from my low carb oatmeal recipe, tested a handful of variations, and wound up with these delectable gems for low carb cookies!

 They’re soft and pillowy like the traditional kind, with a slight crunch from the “oats”.
 They’re perfectly sweet, and I’ve even added a “raisin” if you want the full experience (like me!).
 Let’s just say, these didn’t last more than a day in our fridge…

 NOTE: If you’re looking for actual oatmeal + raisin cookies, this recipe isn’t for you.
 Rather, it’s a substitute using ingredients with a similar texture, mouthfeel, and taste, that most people LOVE!

 First and foremost, there’s nothing, and I mean NOTHING! better than the smell of cookies baking in your home!
 That, and they’re…